 To be clear, that doesn’t mean you’ll be able to bring things like sharp objects or torch lighters onto planes – dangerous things will still be dangerous.
 And while you must keep observing the liquid limit, the end is in sight for now.

 See Related: Most Beautiful Places in the United Kingdom

 Ireland, on the other hand, is certainly still part of the European Union.
 The Emerald Isle still deserves a special shoutout here thanks to a certain small airport on its west coast that is leading the continent in abolishing the liquids rule.

 But for flights within Japan, none of that applies.
-Most travelers are surprised when they arrive at Japanese airports to find that they can bring their drinks, sunscreens, and other liquids onto the plane.
-They usually need to pass through the x-ray screening separately from the rest of your carry-on bag, but otherwise, they are generally allowed.
+Most travelers are surprised when they arrive at Japanese airports to find they can bring their drinks, sunscreens, and other liquids onto the plane.
+They usually need to pass through the X-ray screening separately from the rest of your carry-on bag, but otherwise, they are generally allowed.

-See Related: Top Japan Travel Hacks: Tips to Make the Most of Your Trip
+See Related: Top Japan Travel Hacks

-In fact, flying with liquids onboard domestic flights is technically totally prohibited.
+Flying with liquids onboard domestic flights is technically totally prohibited.
 The Chinese authorities describe an exception for some “daily used cosmetics” that are 100 milliliters in size, but even this is limited to one per passenger.

-Regarding international flights, China is more in line with the world standard of 3.4-ounces-or-less containers packed in a transparent bag.
+Regarding international flights, China is more in line with the world standard of 3.4-ounce-or-less containers packed in a transparent bag.
 Liquids can generally go into checked luggage, but there are some restrictions when it comes to alcohol, so be sure to limit the amount of booze you travel with.